madrisan/linux-syscheck/README.md

 These are amount of time that the system spent, _starting from the kernel boot_, in various states: user mode, user mode with low priority, system mode, idle task, waiting for I/O to complete...

-The file `/proc/meminfo` reports statistics about memory usage on the system and is parsed for reporting the memory part of the output.
+The files `/proc/meminfo` and `/proc/swaps` are parsed for reporting the statistics about memory and swap usage.